 Who are gig economy workers?

 Gig and non-traditional workers are men and women, young and old, live across the country, and reflect the racial, ethnic, and socioeconomic diversity of the country.
 Although there are some patterns in the demographic makeup of this population, there are also a lot of discrepancies between surveys.
 Much of this inconsistency stems from differences in how each survey defines non-traditional work, since different groups are disproportionately represented in different types of arrangements.

 There is not a single, typical gig worker

 Breakdowns of the gig workforce by gender vary by survey; some report that there are more men than women,4 and others that there are more women than men.5 This inconsistency stems from the fact that men and women participate in different types of non-traditional work and in different ways.
-Men are substantially more likely than women to participate in online labor platforms, and to rely on independent work full-time.
+Men are substantially more likely than women to participate in online labor platforms, and to rely on non-traditional work full-time.
 Women, on the other hand, are more likely to earn supplemental income and to work part-time than men, matching patterns of employment more generally.6 Women are also particularly likely to engage in multi-level or direct marketing7 and to sell goods online.8

-In aggregate, the racial composition of the independent workforce is similar to that of the overall workforce.9 As with gender, though, examining the different types of independent work tells a more nuanced story.
-Agency temps, on-call, and contract company employees are more likely to be African American or Hispanic, whereas freelancers, consultants, and independent contractors are more likely to be white.10 People of color, then, are more likely to be in independent arrangements that are lower paid and offer less flexibility to workers.
+In aggregate, the racial composition of the non-traditional workforce is similar to that of the overall workforce.9 As with gender, though, examining the different types of non-traditional work tells a more nuanced story.
+Agency temps, on-call, and contract company employees are more likely to be African American or Hispanic, whereas freelancers, consultants, and independent contractors are more likely to be white.10 People of color, then, are more likely to be in non-traditional arrangements that are lower paid and offer less flexibility to workers.